Covid-19 Update: Recovery rate reaches 97.6% in Saudi Arabia | DH Latest News, Latest News, Gulf , Saudi Arabia, Covid death, coronavirus pandemic, Covid-19 Update

-The recovery rate from coronavirus infection has reached at 97.6% in Saudi Arabia.
-The fatality rate has reached at 1.7%.
+The recovery rate has reached at 97.6% in Saudi Arabia.
+The fatality rate is firm at 1.7%.
 This was updated by the Ministry of Health in the country.

-Meanwhile, 334 new coronavirus cases along with 349 recoveries and 4 new deaths were announced in the country in the last 24 hours.
-Of the new cases, 169 were recorded in Riyadh, 62 in the Eastern Province, 42 in Makkah, 12 in Madinah, 6 in Asir, 4 in Hail, 3 in Najran and 2 in Jazan.
+Meanwhile, 327 new coronavirus cases along with 371 recoveries and 5 new deaths were reported in the country.
+Of the new cases, 165 were recorded in Riyadh, 51 in the Eastern Province, 48 in Makkah, nine in Madinah, 6 in Asir, 6 in Hail,4 in Najran and in Jazan.

-The overall infection tally has reached at 373,702.
-The total number of recoveries in the country increased to 364,646.
-The death toll now stands at 6445.
+Thus the total number of coronavirus infection has surged to 374029.
+The total recoveries mounted to 365017.
+The death toll has climbed to 6450.
+At present there 2562 active cases in the country.
+In this 493 are admitted in the ICUs.

 Post Your Comments